 3.4 Weed index (%)

 The data on weed index presented in table 8 and Fig. 8 delineate that the effect of treatments was found significant with the application of different herbicides.
 As the data shown in table the highest weed index found in weedy check 30.94 and the lowest value of weed index observed in weed free check (2 hand weeding at 20 and 40 DAS) in main plot.
-With respect to sub plot weed index found significant, lowest weed index value observed in Bradyrhizobium daqingense @ 10 g/kg seed + Bacillus aryabhataii @ 10 g/kg seed (Consortia) 13.56.
+With respect to sub plot weed index, found significant, lowest weed index value observed in Bradyrhizobium daqingense @ 10 g/kg seed + Bacillus aryabhataii @ 10 g/kg seed (Consortia) 13.56.
 In interaction the value of weed index found non-significant.

 DISCUSSION